tanishra/Credit-Card-Fraud-Detection/README.md

 3. Run the Streamlit app: `streamlit run streamlit_app.py`
 4. Input transaction data manually or extend the app to support batch processing via CSV.

+## 🤝 Contributions
+Contributions, issues, and feature requests are welcome!
+Feel free to open an issue or submit a pull request.

 ---